-Our CPST services support a partnership between your loved one and their caseworker, helping to develop a person-centered treatment plan which will assist your loved one in managing their mental health conditions.
-The case manager can support your loved one in making connections to psychiatric and medical care, housing and other entitlements which will help improve their quality of life and independence.
-As a part of the treatment plan, a case manager will determine the number of sessions that are needed to address your loved one’s specific needs.
+Our CPST services work to develop a person-centered treatment plan in partnership with your loved one and their caseworker.
+This plan will assist your loved one in managing their mental health conditions.
+The case manager can support your loved one in making connections to psychiatric and medical care, housing and other entitlements to help improve quality of life and independence.
+As a part of the treatment plan, a case manager will determine the number of sessions that are needed to address your loved one’s needs.

-Our one-on-one counseling sessions provide support from licensed social workers to loved ones who are experiencing issues due to concerns such as chronic illness, trauma, grief, loss, relationship problems or ongoing mental health issues.
+Our one-on-one counseling sessions provide support from licensed social workers to loved ones who are experiencing issues due to chronic illness, trauma, grief, loss, relationship problems or ongoing mental health issues.

 - Mental health concerns

 - Coping skills

 - Medication management